MichalOpoka/ecfr/cfr/title-43-Public-Lands-Interior/subtitle-B-Regulations-Relating-Public-Lands/chapter-II-Bureau-Land-Management-Department-Interior/subchapter-B-Land-Resource-Management-2000
HED1Group-2000Land-Resource-Management-GeneralHED1/part-2800-RightsofWay-Under-Federal-Land-Policy-Management-Act/subpart-2804-Applying-FLPMA-Grants/section-2804.19.md

-##### § 2804.19 How will BLM process my Processing Category 6 application? #####
+##### § 2804.19 How will the BLM manage my Category 6 project? #####

-Link to an amendment published at 89 FR 25961, Apr.
-12, 2024.

-(a) For Processing Category 6 applications, you and the BLM must enter into a written agreement that describes how the BLM will process your application.
-The final agreement consists of a work plan, a financial plan, and a description of any existing agreements you have with other Federal agencies for cost reimbursement associated with your application.
+(a) For Category 6 applications, you and the BLM must enter into a written agreement that describes how the BLM will process your application and monitor your grant.
+The BLM may require that the final agreement contain a work plan and a financial plan, and a description of any existing agreements you have with other Federal agencies for cost reimbursement associated with your application or grant.

-(b) In processing your application, BLM will:
+(b) In processing your application, the BLM will:

 (1) Determine the issues subject to analysis under NEPA;

-(2) Prepare a preliminary work plan;
+(2) Prepare a preliminary work plan, if applicable;

-(3) Develop a preliminary financial plan, which estimates the reasonable costs of processing your application and monitoring your project;
+(3) Develop a preliminary financial plan, if applicable, which estimates the reasonable costs of processing your application and monitoring your project;

+(4) Collect, in advance and at the BLM's discretion, a deposit for your Category 6 project to initiate processing your application while all of the plans and agreements are being completed;

-(4) Discuss with you:
+(5) Discuss with you:

 (i) The preliminary plans and data;